 Is our assumption that fir mortality is harder to detect than e.g., pine beetle mortality correct?
+Not sure I understand this question.
+Fir mortality is harder to detect than pine mortality because it is easier to confuse with Douglas-fir mortality and lodgepole mortality when the lodgepole is in a mixed conifer stand.
+They all kind of turn the same color and we then try to decipher the host by crown structure.
+True firs are have a more pointy top and the crown is more likely to go lower on the bowl then a Douglas-fir.
+The other problem with true fir is we can’t tell the difference between most of them.
+The exception is subalpine fir, and Pacific fir (if the lighting is just right).
+The rest of the firs we lump together.
 Do those case studies really represent the “end members” of that spectrum?
+Not following this question, but we can discuss when we meet.
+There are more bits and pieces with above questions as well, but maybe this is enough for now and we can flush out the rest when we meet?

 Figure 1 (previous page).
 Conceptual workflow diagram for data integration.
 Diagram shows the workflow combining primary data sources (blue rectangles; ADS, Landsat, FIA) to generate modeled data (blue ellipses; composite mortality, GNN forest attributes), which are either directly combined or used to train a model (yellow polygon) to generate end products (green ovals; spatial mortality estimates, retrospective vulnerability, future vulnerability).
 Red dashed lines roughly delineate processing/analysis steps, with initials assigning primary responsibility.